deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 ### Step 2.
 Supervised training -  optimizer, loss, and evaluation metrics

-So now we have an RNN based decoder model, which is nothing but a parametric function.
+Given a choice of RNN-based decoder model, which is a parametric function.
 We learn the parameters in a supervised matter, with examples of (noisy codeword **y**, message **b**), via backpropagation.
 The goal of training is to learn a set of hyperparameters so that the decoder model generates an estimate of **b** from **y** that is closest to the ground truth **b**.
-Before we do the training, we have to choose [optimizer](https://keras.io/optimizers/) , [loss function](https://keras.io/losses/), and [evaluation metrics](https://keras.io/metrics/).
-Once we choose them, training a model is very simple.
+Before we do the training, we choose [optimizer](https://keras.io/optimizers/) , [loss function](https://keras.io/losses/), and [evaluation metrics](https://keras.io/metrics/).
+Once chosen, training is straightforward.
 Summary of a model will show you how many parameters are in the decoder.

 <!--- Training requires two step.